Anto-Joseph/x/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Supervised the Fabrication of spools, Bends, reducer & Erection of Pipelines and Pump House as per the P&IDs and Isometric drawings.
+        * Supervised the erection of Pipelines and Pump House as per the P&IDs and Isometric drawings.
-        * Ensuring the qualities and standards (API) are being followed & implementing safety practices on site.
+        * Coordinate site activities ensuring the qualities and standards are being followed & implementing safety practices on site.
-        * Preparing for Inspection of Hydro/ Pneumatic Testing & NDT Testing on pipelines & static equipment’s.
-        * Preparation of test report and evaluate the Daily, Weekly & Monthly progress and generate the Report and communicate to Field Engineer.
+        * Preparation of test reports and evaluate the Daily, Weekly & Monthly progress and generate the Report and communicate to Field Engineer.